barkibu/kb-ruby/README.md

   - throws a `KB::Error` exception if something went wrong
 - `contracts`
   - returns all the KB::PetContract associated with this pet parent
+- `referrals`
+  - returns all the KB::Referral associated with this pet parent

 #### Assessment 📄